richardchung23/ready/docs/ANALYSIS_RATIONALE.md

 spatial join per batch rather than per row lookups.
 This avoids 4.6M individual database round-trips per batch and keeps Python layer lightweight.

 We decided to omit canopy height data for the demo.
+It was omitted because no point-query REST API exists for it.

-In production, canopy height would come from GLAD Global Canopy Height Model or Microsoft's Canopy Height Model, loaded into PostGIS, and queried locally via PostGIS, similar to TCC.
+In production, canopy height would come from GLAD Global Canopy Height Model or Microsoft's Canopy Height Model, load it into PostGIS, and queried locally via PostGIS, similar to how TCC is handled.

 Note TCC and canopy height are different as TCC only tells you if there are trees nearby.

-5. Limitations
+# 5. Limitations
 - We assume the dish is always 2 meters off the ground.
 However, they can be mounted at different heights (ground, roof, or on a tall pole).
 A higher mount would be more clear of obstructions but more difficult to install.
 Our assumption is conservative but could be wrong on many installations.

+- We also assume the nearest obstacle is 15 meters away.
+This is a conservative default representing a typical residential setback.
+In reality, an obstacle could be 5 meters away or 50 meters away.
+Production would require a nearest-neighbor spatial query against a tree canopy or building footprint dataset to get the real distance.

 - We only look at nearest obstacle.
 In reality, it needs clear view in multiple directions.
 A complete implementation would check full 360 degree sky.

+- When running in batch mode with API, elevation defaults to 200 meters for all locations.
+So, locations in mountainous terrain versus flatlands will have different possible obstructions that this placeholder cannot capture.

 - We cannot see what is on the roof.
 So, things like chimneys, HVAC unit, skylights, etc, can all cause interruptions.
 Only a physical visit can confirm these things.